 National Cancer Institute

-Blood and bone marrow transplantation involves the infusion of blood stem cells into a patient to reconstitute the blood system.
-Learn about transplant types, cell selection, and short- and long-term complications in this expert-reviewed summary.
+Pediatric hematopoietic stem cell transplant involves the infusion of blood stem cells into a patient to reconstitute the blood system.
+Get detailed information about autologous and allogeneic transplant, HLA matching, preparative regimens, and complications in this summary for clinicians.

 - Create marrow space.

 - Suppress the patient's immune system to prevent rejection.